Chiropractic Adjustments Are Essential

 - Are chiropractic adjustments safe?

 Yes.
+Many studies over the years have shown that Chiropractic care is very safe and effective.
 A New Zealand government study found that adjustments are “remarkably safe.”
 Chiropractic care enjoys an excellent track record.
 A thorough exam can identify the rare person for whom chiropractic care might be unsuited.

 - Will adjustments make my spine too loose?